DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 * I repeat this process two more times to meet my requirements.

-* Once I have created all the containers I need, I select a container and then clicking the ‘Start’ button near the top-right of the screen:
+* Once I have created all the containers I need, I select each container and then clicking the ‘Start’ button near the top-right of the screen:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1763064012838/5a477892-980e-4d25-b22c-8b47e3672bb7.png align="center")